 8WASAI Triangle RGB Lights

 For those who want a Nanoleaf alternative with a triangle design, the 8WASAI Triangle Light Kit is probably the best choice.
-This smart light kit looks almost exactly like Nanoleaf.
+This smart light kit looks almost precisely like Nanoleaf.
 You don’t get the gaming sync, only music sync.
 Further, you cannot set the colors of individual tiles.
 That’s about the only limitations compared to the original.
-The individual units are larger than hexagonal tiles, are quite bright, and support the full, 16 million colors, RGB range.
+The individual units are larger than hexagonal tiles, are pretty bright, and support the entire 16 million colors, RGB range.

-Music sync works via an external microphone and there’s also the mobile app and Alexa and Google Assistant integration.
+Music sync works via an external microphone, and there’s also the mobile app and Alexa and Google Assistant integration.
 The kit comes with a simple controller that can be connected to one of the tiles.
-The controller includes the on/off switch as well as the button for switching between preinstalled RGB scenes.
-The app supports custom lighting effects and it’s the only way to change the brightness of the lights.
+The controller includes the on/off switch and a button for switching between preinstalled RGB scenes.
+The app supports custom lighting effects, and it’s the only way to change the brightness of the lights.

-The max number of tiles is unlimited but the manufacturer recommends one USB power cable for every 9 tiles.
+The max number of tiles is unlimited, but the manufacturer recommends one USB power cable for every nine tiles.
 Also, you can use one physical controller for up to 18 panels.
 If you want to add more, you’ll have to install an additional controller on top of a USB power cable.
-The included adhesive strips are of higher quality compared to most other kits on this list, which is another plus.
+The included adhesive strips are of higher quality than most other kits on this list, which is another plus.

 Unique Nanoleaf Alternative for Gamers